Mitiq: A software package for error mitigation on noisy quantum computers: Getting started with Mitiq

 To test installation, one can run the following.

-This code prints information about the Mitiq version, versions of installed packages, and installation path.
+This code prints information about the Mitiq version and the versions of installed packages.

 In this example output, we see several packages.
 The core requirements of Mitiq are Cirq (used to internally represent and manipulate quantum circuits), NumPy (used for general numerical procedures), and SciPy~\cite{Virtanen_2020_Nature_Methods} (used for curve fitting).
-The remaining packages (pyQuil and Qiskit) are optional quantum software packages which can interface with Mitiq.
+The remaining packages (pyQuil, Qiskit, Braket) are optional quantum software packages which can interface with Mitiq.
 Although Mitiq's internal quantum circuit representation is a Cirq \inlinecode{Circuit}, any supported quantum circuit types can be used with Mitiq.
-The current supported circuit types are Cirq \inlinecode{Circuit}s, Qiskit \inlinecode{QuantumCircuit}s, and pyQuil \inlinecode{Program}s.
+The current supported circuit types are summarized in \cref{tab:backends}.
 A Mitiq \inlinecode{QPROGRAM} is the union of all supported circuit representations which are installed with Mitiq.
 For example, if Qiskit is the only optional package installed, the \inlinecode{QPROGRAM} type will be the union of a Cirq \inlinecode{Circuit} and a Qiskit \inlinecode{QuantumCircuit}.
-If pyQuil is also installed, the \inlinecode{QPROGRAM} type will also include a pyQuil \inlinecode{Program}.
+If pyQuil is also installed, \inlinecode{QPROGRAM} will also include the pyQuil \inlinecode{Program} type.

 The source code for Mitiq is hosted on GitHub at